Search skillsforcare.org.uk

 Good learning disability and autism commissioning practice and impact: Rapid literature review - November 2022

 The Institute of Public Care at Oxford Brookes University was jointly commissioned by Skills for Care and Health Education England to carry out this rapid literature review.
-It has been produced to inform the work of the Building the Right Support commissioning task and finish group and delivery board.
+It has been produced to inform the work of the Building the Right Support commissioning task, along with the finish group and the delivery board.

-This literature review looks at the key themes of good commissioning practice, how it’s enabled and measuring its impact.
+This literature review looks at the key themes of good commissioning practice, how it is enabled and measuring its impact.

 View the rapid literature review

-This research report (published in December 2018) explores the adult social care workforce supporting people with learning disabilities and/or autistic people, using data from the National Minimum Data Set for Social Care.
+This research report (published in December 2018) explores the adult social care workforce supporting people with learning disabilities and/or autism, using data from the National Minimum Data Set for Social Care.

 Download the report